Magnetism in Gemstones

 An Effective Tool for Gem Identification

 Ugrandites are referred to as the calcium Garnets.
-All 3 gem species have calcium in the A site of their chemical formulas.
+All 3 gem species (Uvarovite, Grossular and Andradite) have calcium in the A site of their chemical formulas.
 Like Pyralspites, they exhibit a wide diversity of color, particularly among Grossular Garnets.
 Small amounts of chromium from Uvarovite & Knorringite, and vanadium from Goldmanite, are responsible for the green colors we see throughout the Ugrandite Garnets.
 Within Ugrandite gems, iron is a weak chromophore.
 Iron (Fe3+) can create strong magnetism while remaining cryptic (colorless).

 Merelani Grossular Garnets

 Demantoid: Green Andradites are called Demantoid Garnets.
 They were first discovered in the Ural Mountains of Russia in the mid-1800’s, and today they are also commercially mined in Madagascar and Namibia.
-Dispersion of light in these gems is even greater than in Diamond, and transparent green Demantoids are the most valuable Garnets in the world, particularly those with dark green color (Chrome Demantoids) derived primarily from chromium/vanadium.
+Dispersion of light in these gems is even greater than in Diamond, and transparent green Demantoids are the most valuable Garnets in the world, particularly those with dark green color (Chrome Demantoids) derived primarily from chromium.
 The best Chrome Demantoids can sell for $10,000 per carat.
 Demantoid colors range from brownish green to yellowish green to mint green to dark green.
 In the graph above, the lowest graph point represents a dark green Chrome Demantoid.

 "Topazolite" from Arizona